w3f/Grants-Program/applications/polkadot_analytics_platform_stage2.md

 ### Milestone 1 — Data extraction mechanisms

-The main goal of this milestone is to ...
+The main goal of this milestone is to structure and develop mechanisms to gather raw data from the Polkadot Ecosystem, which is key to creating the individuals in the knowledge base in milestone 2.

 - **Estimated Duration:** 1 month
 - **FTE:**  0.91